 My dream was to travel around the world with my family and write about it, and, through a blog, inspire other families to travel, and also inspire people to follow their dreams.
-This post is about starting a travel blog, but it can be applied to any other dream you may have.
+This post is about how to start a travel blog, but it can be applied to any other dream you may have.

-- 6 HOW TO START THE BLOG: TECHNICAL PART
+- 7 HOW TO START A TRAVEL BLOG: TECHNICAL PART

 Key number one: Do you like writing, taking pictures and making videos?

 It is more than clear that to have a blog you need to enjoy writing, because if not you will be overwhelmed by the imperative need to update your blog with fresh content.
 If you do not enjoy writing your own content, you’ll end up hating the blog.
 In order for the blog to work it is also necessary that you are interested in photography or filmography.